igorskyflyer/file-formats/adbt/README.md

 <br>

 Meta files have a special naming convention, if you fail to name them properly they won't be recognized by the compiler.
-Meta files should be named after the `ADBT` template that you want to compile, see an example below.
+Meta files should be named after the `ADBT` template basename, see an example below.

 <br>